amaan-modak/Engineering-Educators/README.md

 To run the executable jar file from command prompt: java -jar SEC.jar

-NOTE: Please ensure that the questions folder containing all the questions is in the same location as the jar file before executing.

 NOTE for Instructors:
+1. The repository holding all the questions is https://github.com/bakshizaki/eGuruQuestions.
+Simply go to the mentioned link and add/edit/remove the questions as necessary.
-1. To add a new question, create a new folder inside the directory named "Questions" with question name containing the real world image, idealized model image and the question text file.
+2. To add a new question, create a new folder inside the directory named "Questions" containing the real world image, idealized model image, cropped idealized model image, data for the model based on the questions, and the question text file.
+(Use Question01 as sample for naming convention)
-2. Rename the real world image as model.png and idealized model as fbd.png.
-3. Follow the format of the questions.txt file inside the directory named "Questions/SomeIncorrect" for adding new questions, indicating max score allowed for the question, score for each correct assumption, score for each reason and score for each incorrect assumption that is selected.
+3. Ensure that the syntax for the txt files are followed as in the Questions.txt, fbdData.txt, and forceData.txt in the folder Question01.

+For any queries regarding the usage of the software, feel free to contact me on amaanakh@buffalo.edu